 He is married to tax lawyer Janna Little.
 The couple have three children and still live in Janesville.

 He spent almost his entire career working in Washington, beginning as an ambitious and energetic Senate staff member.
 Mr Ryan, now 45, was first elected at the age of 28 from the same constituency he represents now.

 In recent years, Mr Ryan has emerged as a chief spokesman for a brand of ideologically charged fiscal conservatism that calls for slashing government spending to the bone while also cutting taxes.

-In his current role as chairman of the House Budget committee, he has helped lead efforts to cut government spending, casting himself as a fiscal hawk.
+In his previous role as chairman of the House Budget Committee, he has helped lead efforts to cut government spending, casting himself as a fiscal hawk.

 He is best known for his controversial alternative budget framework, produced to counter President Barack Obama's budgets in 2011 and 2012, which he titled the Path to Prosperity.

-The plan would cut $6tn (£3.8tn) from the federal budget over a decade by cutting food aid, education spending and health programmes for the poor and elderly, and more.
+The plan suggested $6tn (£3.8tn) from the federal budget over a decade by cutting food aid, education spending and health programmes for the poor and elderly, and more.

 It also lowers tax rates, halving corporate income tax.

-While Mr Ryan is known primarily for his fiscal conservative policies, he also adheres to the Republican Party's strict social conservative platform.
+While he is known primarily for his fiscal conservative policies, he also adheres to the Republican Party's strict social conservative platform.